PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

         qml.CZ(wires=[1, 2])
         return qml.expval(qml.PauliZ(wires=0))

-The default behaviour of :func:`~pennylane.transforms.compile` is to apply a sequence of three
+The default behaviour of :func:`~.pennylane.transforms.compile` is to apply a sequence of three
 transforms: ``commute_controlled``, ``cancel_inverses``, and then ``merge_rotations``.

 >>> print(qml.draw(qfunc)(0.2, 0.3, 0.4))
 0: ──H───RX(0.6)──────────────────┤ ⟨Z⟩